kchaviratrk/QMS/README.md

 # QMS - Quality Management System

+_Este proyecto utiliza TypeScript, Vite, Node.js y Python._

-_This project was previously called SAC (Quality Management System)._
+_Este proyecto se llamaba anteriormente SAC (Quality Management System)._

 QMS aims to migrate and improve the documentation system from serverjz to the Intranet, ensuring compliance with ISO9001:2015.
 The project includes document control, versioning, user roles, and auditability, with a focus on usability and security.